syncfusion-content/blazor-docs/blazor/common/localization.md

 #### Setting the culture in C# code

 You can set culture in C# code alternative to setting the culture Blazor's start option.
-Set the `CultureInfo.DefaultThreadCurrentCulture` and `CultureInfo.DefaultThreadCurrentUICulture` in `Program.cs` to the same culture before ine that builds and runs the `WebAssemblyHostBuilder` (`await builder.Build().RunAsync();`).
+Set the `CultureInfo.DefaultThreadCurrentCulture` and `CultureInfo.DefaultThreadCurrentUICulture` in `Program.cs` to the same culture before line that builds and runs the `WebAssemblyHostBuilder` (`await builder.Build().RunAsync();`).

 {% tabs %}